gokubi/policies/citizen_code_of_conduct.md

 These are the consent guidelines we expect everyone in [COMMUNITY_NAME] to follow:

-1. No touching people or personal property without permission.
+  * No touching people or personal property without permission.
-2. Treat everyone as an equal by default.
-Everyone has responsibility to obtain, provide, or withhold consent regardless of sex, gender, race, ethnicity, ability, age, orientation, relationship status, sexual power dynamics, or any other identity.
+  * Treat everyone as an equal by default.
+Everyone has responsibility to obtain, provide, or withhold consent regardless of sex, gender, race, ethnicity, ability, age, orientation, relationship status, power dynamics, or any other identity.
-3. Negotiate the scope of your activities.
+  * Negotiate the scope of your activities.
 We recommend making clear that all parties involved have given consent to the proposed acts.
-4. Each participant is responsible for making sure, to the best of their ability, that everyone involved has the physical, mental, and emotional capacity to give informed and voluntary consent during negotiation and during the activity itself.
+  * Each participant is responsible for making sure, to the best of their ability, that everyone involved has the physical, mental, and emotional capacity to give informed and voluntary consent during negotiation and during the activity itself.
-5. Anyone can withdraw consent at any time during any activity.
+  * Anyone can withdraw consent at any time during any activity.
 All participants shall endeavor to be clear and unequivocal when withdrawing consent.
-6. All participants are responsible for stopping immediately any activity at the withdrawal of consent from anyone.
+  * All participants are responsible for stopping immediately any activity at the withdrawal of consent from anyone.
-7. If your consent is violated or you experience a consent injury, [reporting language]
+  * If your consent is violated or you experience a consent injury, [reporting language]
-8. Violation of the consent policy may result in expulsion from the event and/or temporary or permanent ban from [COMMUNITY_NAME] events or activities.
-There are procedures in place to handle violation of this policy and those procedures will be followed by all members of this community.
+  * Violation of the consent policy may result in expulsion from the event and/or temporary or permanent ban from [COMMUNITY_NAME] events or activities.
+All events have people in place to handle violation of this policy and those procedures will be followed by all members of this community.
 No one is exempt from the policy.

 ## 2. Purpose

 A primary goal of [COMMUNITY_NAME] is to be inclusive to the largest number of members, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of sex, gender, race, ethnicity, ability, age, orientation, relationship status, power dynamics, or any other identity.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.